MogahidGaffar/MogahidGaffar/README.md

 - 👯 I’m looking to collaborate on **new challenging web projects**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/mogahidgaffar/details/projects/](https://www.linkedin.com/in/mogahidgaffar/details/projects/)
+- 👨‍💻 some of my done projects are available at [https://www.linkedin.com/in/mogahidgaffar/details/projects/](https://www.linkedin.com/in/mogahidgaffar/details/projects/)

 - 💬 Ask me about **php , laravel ,mysql, sql server , SDLC**